solarsnake/coveralls-demo-ruby/README.md

 # Welcome

-Great.
 You've gotten this far.
 Given that, we can assume:

 1. You understand [how test coverage works in this project](https://github.com/afinetooth/coveralls-demo-ruby#1-understand-test-coverage-in-this-project).
 (If not, start back at the [README in the master branch](https://github.com/afinetooth/coveralls-demo-ruby).)

-2. You've chosen Travis CI as your CI Service of choice.
+2. You've chosen Travis CI as your CI Service.
 (If it's not, head back to the [README here](https://github.com/afinetooth/coveralls-demo-ruby#4-configure-this-project-to-use-coveralls), and choose a different service / branch.)

-## Coveralls & Travis CI
+# Coveralls & Travis CI

 This project is configured to send test coverage results to Coveralls through Travis CI.

-We'll show you how.
+Here's how it was done:

 ## Travis config steps

-1. Sign up for Travis CI
+1. Add repo to Travis CI
-2. Add a `.travis.yml`
+2. Add `.travis.yml` to repo
-3. Sign up for Coveralls
+3. Add repo to Coveralls
-4. Add a `.coveralls.yml`
+4. Add `.coveralls.yml` to repo

-### 1. Sign up for Travis CI
+### 1. Add repo to Travis CI

 WIP

-### 2. Add a `.travis.yml`
+### 2. Add `.travis.yml` to repo

 WIP

-### 3. Sign up for Coveralls
+### 3. Add repo to Coveralls

 WIP

-### 4. Add a `.coveralls.yml`
+### 4. Add `.coveralls.yml` to repo

 WIP